ShanghaiPRIDE Film Festival

-ShanghaiPRIDE Film Festival (ShPFF) (上海骄傲电影节), is an annual LGBT film festival held in Shanghai, China.
-It was first established in 2015.
+ShanghaiPRIDE Film Festival (ShPFF) (上海骄傲电影节) was an annual LGBT film festival held in Shanghai, China.
+It was established in 2015.

-ShanghaiPRIDE Film Festival is one of three unconnected LGBT film festivals in the city.
-Shanghai Queer Film Festival, launched in September 2017, is a volunteer-run, not-for-profit event, and aims to help facilitate and promote the work of filmmakers from Chinese and other Asian backgrounds.
-CINEMQ, launched in 2015, is a volunteer-run, not-for-profit collective, focused on queer short film from Asia and around the world.
+ShanghaiPRIDE Film Festival was one of three unconnected LGBT film festivals in the city.
+The others were Shanghai Queer Film Festival, launched in September 2017, and CINEMQ, launched in 2015.

 Other Chinese-language LGBT film festivals in the region, which also feature international LGBT films with Chinese subtitles, include Beijing Queer Film Festival, Hong Kong Lesbian & Gay Film Festival and Taiwan International Queer Film Festival.

 Background

 ShanghaiPRIDE Film Festival was established by filmmakers and people involved in the Shanghai arts scene, in conjunction with ShanghaiPRIDE, an LGBT group itself established to highlight a range of LGBT issues.
 ShanghaiPRIDE Film Festival was, in turn, established to create awareness and promote tolerance for the LGBT community through film.
 It was launched in 2015 to support new queer Chinese filmmaking talent.
-It also hosts workshops, Q & A Sessions and panel discussions with some of the leading figures in Chinese LGBT cinema.
-The festival takes place in June every year as part of ShanghaiPRIDE.
-Screenings are free and open to all.
+It hosted workshops, Q & A Sessions and panel discussions with some of the leading figures in Chinese LGBT cinema.
+The festival took place in June as part of ShanghaiPRIDE.
+Screenings were free and open to all.